SickHub/arkserver/README.md

 - Ensure all required folders are mounted and have their permissions *manually* set to 1001/1001 before using the container
 - No Linux capabilities are needed
 - privileged mode is not needed
-- The container will not prevent any Privilege Escalation
+- The container will not attempt any Privilege Escalation

 #### Running with a hardened filesystem